surniaulula/wpsso/readme.txt

 	* Renamed all http://schema.org URLs to https://schema.org and all http_schema_org filters to https_schema_org.

 == Upgrade Notice ==

+= 3.40.4-dev1 =

+(2017/03/12) Added filtering to replace illegal characters in an Authentication ID string with regular dashes.
+Renamed / moved the SucomWebpage class in lib/com/webpage.php to WpssoWebpage in lib/webpage.php.

 = 3.40.3-1 =